 The Rheumatology team is made up of a Physician and a Physician Assistant with specialized Rheumatology training.
-Striving to stay abreast of the latest advances in medical management of Rheumatological and Auto-Immune disorders, the team goal is to limit and control the destruction of joints and immune system dysfunction while enhancing patient quality of life.
+While striving to stay abreast of the latest advances in the medical management of Rheumatological and Auto-Immune disorders, the team’s goal is to limit and control the destruction of joints and immune system dysfunction while enhancing patient quality of life.

 What is Rheumatology?

-Rheumatology is the study of joints and the muscles, ligaments, and fibrous tissue surrounding joints; it is also an arthritic condition marked by inflammation and pain in the joints.
+Rheumatology is the study of joints and the muscles, ligaments, and fibrous tissue surrounding joints.